deabocina/object-oriented-programming/README.md

 # C++ Language Study Repository
-This repository showcases a collection of exercises and a project that I have completed during my journey of learning the C++ programming language.
+This repository showcases a collection of exercises that I have completed during my journey of learning the C++ programming language.